- SECTION 1 INTRODUCTION

-1. Non-Conforming Parts Per Million (PPM) 40 points 40%
+- Non-Conforming Parts Per Million (PPM) 40 points 40%

-time Delivery 30 points 30%
+- On time Delivery 30 points 30%

-/ Problem Reaction 15 points 15%
+- Service / Problem Reaction 15 points 15%

-4. Documentation 15
+- Documentation 15 points 15%

 Parts per Million (PPM)

 The Quality Performance of suppliers will be measured in defective Parts per Million (PPM), Corrective Actions responses and PPAP performance.
 The expectation for supplier performance is ultimately 0 PPM.

 PPM Clarification Notes:

 - Damage resulting from inadequate packaging, from which the supplier is responsible, will result in increased PPM.
 Packaging standards must not be modified without prior written authorization.

 Refer to the following measurable to be used for monthly supplier Quality rating evaluation: